-How to Remove Gel Polish at Home, According to Skyy Hadley:
+How to Remove Gel Nail Polish at Home, According to a Nail TechSeptember 12, 2022

-“One of the most common mistakes is leaving acetone on the nails too long,” says Hadley.
-“Doing this will cause the nail plate to dry out, cause the fingers to turn white and essentially strip away necessary natural oils.”
+Pro tip: Don’t leave your acetone on for too long.
+“Doing this will cause the nail plate to dry out, cause the fingers to turn white and essentially strip away necessary natural oils,” says Hadley.
 Avoid this by removing the gel polish with an orange stick as soon as your gel polish is softened.